 Mission Bay follows the same rules.

-Remember to follow the posted signs and hours for on-leash dog access.
-We have heard of people getting tickets for bringing dogs off leash or not realizing the time changes between seasons.
+Remember to follow posted signs and hours for on-leash dog access.
+Some visitors have received tickets for letting dogs off-leash or missing seasonal time changes.

 Cardiff State Beach